 The porn industry has also grown in such a way that it’s become an inclusive representation of all types of bodies, sexualities, and preferences.
 Maybe porn showed you your first cut or uncut penis, or that you’re not the only person with nipples like that.

 That’s not to say porn doesn’t have negative impacts when it reinforces one type of dynamic, body image, or sexuality.
 Consider what values might be implicated if all porn was made by-and-for a straight, white, masculine, hetero viewer.
 Surely some of us have felt less than sexy because we didn’t measure up to somebody we saw on-screen.
-Haven’t you ever mimicked something you saw in porn because you thought that’s what sex was “supposed” to be like?
+Haven’t you ever mimicked something you saw a sex worker do in porn because you thought that’s what sex was “supposed” to be like?
 Have you ever watched something and found yourself feeling not at all represented?